Herbs Galore & More

 Too many plants to carry around?
 No problem!
 You can check your plants and other purchases at the Herbs Galore Plant Check area for just $1.

-Parking for Herbs Galore & More is available at Maymont’s Historic Estate Entrance parking lot (closest to the event, Maymont Mansion and the gardens) and at the Robins Nature & Visitor Center.
+Parking for Herbs Galore & More is available at Maymont’s Historic Estate Entrance parking lot (closest to the event, Maymont Mansion and the gardens), at the Nature & Visitor Center, and at the Spottswood Entrance (located at the corner of Spottswood Road and Shirley Lane).
 Limited street parking is also available.

 A loading zone will be available near the Magnolia Gate for temporary parking while you load your purchases.